PDBe-KB/pdbe_covariations/README.md

+Protein residue covariation pipeline
+=

 # Basic information

-This code performs the calculation of covariation pairs from protein sequence.
+The code in this repository runs a pipeline that calculates covariation pairs from protein sequence.

-The code will:
+The main steps of this pipeline:
-1) Perform multiple sequence aligment (MSA) using [HHSuite](https://github.com/soedinglab/hh-suite)
+1) Create multiple sequence aligment (MSA) using [HHSuite](https://github.com/soedinglab/hh-suite)
 2) Calculate covariation pairs using [Gremlin3](https://github.com/gjoni/gremlin3)

 # Installation